OCA/purchase-workflow/supplier_calendar/readme/CONFIGURE.md

 - Go to *Settings \> Technical \> Resource \> Working Schedules* and define
   your resource calendar.
 - Go to *Contacts \> Sales&Purchases \> Purchase \> Delay Calendar Type*
-  and assign Supplier Calendar and in *Factory Closing Days* assign the Resource Calendar desired.
+  and assign Supplier Calendar and in *Factory Calendar* assign the Resource Calendar desired.